-Social Security Disability SSI and Fibromyalgia
+Social Security Disability RC|

-Social Security Disability Status
+Social Security Disability list of impairments

 Will SSD or SSI Disability Be Based On Newer Or Older Medical Records?

-Social Security disability determinations are based upon newer medical records...if that is all that Social Security has available to them.
-This means that disability examiners must have new current medical records to make their disability determinations, but not necessarily older records (though older medical records are used to determine a claimant's onset, i.e how far back their disability began, which can have a definite impact on much back pay the claimant is eligible to receive).
+Social Security Disability determinations are based upon newer medical records...if that is all that Social Security has available to them.
+This means that disability examiners must have new current medical records to make their disability determinations, but not necessarily older records (though older medical records are used to determine a claimant's onset, i.e how far back their disability began, which can have a definite impact on how much back pay the claimant is eligible to receive).

-Social Security disability examiners, ideally, like to have more medical records and a longer medical history to base their medical determination upon.
+Social Security Disability examiners, ideally, like to have more medical records and a longer medical history to base their medical determination upon.
 Social Security actually prefers at least a twelve-month medical history or more (assuming that the records exist and can be located) to evaluate the severity of an individual’s disability or disabling condition.

 Older medical records, along with newer medical records, help establish how long an individual has had their disabling condition as well as the severity of the condition.
 Individuals who have a long medical treatment history usually have more detailed information as to how their disabling condition has prevented them from performing substantial work activity (SGA is a monthly earnings amount that Social Security considers to be at a level that self–sustaining).